vipinkundal/huggingface-docker-suggestions/README.md

 -- It will use docker container to run hugging-face model with fastapi to get suggestions or best options available from the list options.

-Use following to build:-
+Use following to build container:-
-`docker build -t suggestion-image .`
+`docker-compose build`

-Use following to run:-
+Use following to start container:-
-`docker run -p 5001:5001 suggestion-image`
+`docker-compose up`

+Now fastAPI will work on
+`localhost:8000/docs`